-Save money and time with these money saving spring break tips
+Save money and time with these fun spring break tips

 For many parents, having the kids out of school for a week can have major implications for your monthly budget.
 This is especially true for families with multiple children.
 For a little over a week, you’re suddenly faced with more meals, more recreation, and possibly even child care.